 Need help figuring out a component failure or quality problem?
 We can help.
 See our failure analysis page. in**@im*****.com

 Designers are often tempted to use a material that is as strong as possible to enable them to minimize component cross-section.
 However, this can inadvertently lead to using a material with insufficient fracture toughness to withstand fracturing if a crack forms in the component during manufacturing or use.

-One common source of cracking during use is exposure to fatigue condition.
+One common source of cracking during use is exposure to fatigue conditions.
 When designing components that will be exposed fatigue conditions, knowledge of metal fracture toughness is required to determine how long the component can remain in service before a crack grows too long and the component fractures.
 This applies to aerospace components and pressure vessels such as boilers.

 Want to improve your metallurgy and metals engineering knowledge?
 See our metallurgy courses page for training options.